nodeshift/nodeshift/README.md

 #### dockerImage
 Specify the s2i builder image of Node.js to use for the deployed applications.
 Defaults to [ubi8/nodejs s2i images](https://access.redhat.com/containers/#/registry.access.redhat.com/ubi8/nodejs-10)

+#### web-app
+Flag to automatically set the appropriate docker image for web app deployment.
+Defaults to false

 #### outputImageStream
 The name of the ImageStream to output to.
 Defaults to project name from package.json